 It’s difficult for kids to stay in one position in one place for a long time.
-They’re naturally so active.
+They’re naturally so active, and they have a short attention span.
 They also get hungry suddenly and want food fast.
 So the answer to how to travel with kids happily is to keep their stomachs full and their minds (and if possible, bodies) entertained.

 Use these 5 tips to prepare for your trip and you should find things go much better next time!

 1. Take A Bag For Each Child

 It’s a good idea to pack a separate small bag for each child so they have their own things.
 They may like to pack it themselves, but you’ll want to check they haven’t forgotten anything important.

 Vital things to take along are each child’s favourite stuffed animal toy and/or comfort blanket, a few toys, snacks and water in a spillproof bottle.
 Bits of food may end up all over the car and you have to weight up whether you prefer that or stopping and having them get out of the car each time they want to eat.

 2. Find Some Toys Designed For Traveling